 What attribution model does GA4 use?
 (And what exactly is an attribution model?)

 Attribution assigns credit for conversions to unique ads, clicks, and factors along a user’s path until they convert an event.
 Attribution models assign conversion credit to different touchpoints on conversion paths.
 They can be rules, a set of rules, or a computer algorithm.

 Google Analytics 4 can use something called data driven attribution to assign credit for conversions.
-If you’d like to learn more, this attribution model explainer might be worth saving for later viewing.
+Last click attribution and data driven attribution are the two models available.

 What are enhanced measurement events in GA4?